alirazakhalid86/alirazakhalid86/README.md

-- 👋 Hi, I’m @alirazakhalid86
+- 👋 Hi, I’m Ali Raza
 - 👀 I’m interested in ...
 Developing Shopify, Wordpress Websites, SEO-Marketing
 - 🌱 I’m currently learning ...
 About development of website's
 - 💞️ I’m looking to collaborate on ...